Shopify/seafoam/README.md

 Exception backtraces are printed if `$DEBUG` (`-d`) is set.

-Use `seafoam debug file.bgv` to debug file parsing.
+Use `seafoam file.bgv debug` to debug file parsing.

 ## More documentation